eventifyio/eventify/README.md

 Below is everything you need to get started using the eventify project.

 ### Minimum Viable Service
+Create an Event handler function to receive events.
+To publish events, use session.emit_event() within the Event handler function.
+To start your service (and begin listening for events), pass the Event handler function as a callback to run a Service.

 ```python
 #!/usr/bin/env python
 """